cocos/cocos-docs/en/editor/preview/preview-guid.md

 ### Asset loading 404

 Usually, this is caused by asset loss or import failure.
 Please **use the missing asset UUID to search in the editor's assets panel**.
 If no assets are found, usually the asset is lost.
-You need to modify the scene or asset using the assets.
+You need to modify the scene or other assets that use this lost asset.
 If assets are found, you can try to re-import.